The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

 Maybe you stumble across an amazing story of some other person who overcame major adversity by sheer belief and determination.

-Or he made some major breakthrough when the odds were stacked against him.
+Or, she made some major breakthrough when the odds were stacked against her.

 People love stories about others overcoming the odds.

-I could sit here all day telling you stories about Richard Branson and you’d probably be thinking, “Yeh but that’s Branson, that doesn’t apply to me.”
+I could sit here all day telling you stories about Richard Branson and you’d probably be thinking, “Yeh but that’s Branson, it doesn’t apply to me.”

-If on the other hand I tell you about my next door neighbor who overcame a ‘terminal’ illness when the doctors had written him off, that would probably grab your attention.
+If on the other hand, I tell you about my next-door neighbour who overcame a ‘terminal’ illness when the doctors had written him off, that would probably grab your attention.

-Cons – People don’t relate to you as much as the person in the story.
-More research necessary than stories about you so you make sure you’re not repeating a story that’s apocryphal.
+- People don’t relate to you as much as the person in the story

 3. ‘How To’ Posts

-I can be guilty of sometimes forgetting that not everybody knows how to reframe, meditate or set goals and as such fail to remember I may have useful information to share.
+When writing about self development I was guilty of sometimes forgetting that not everybody knows how to reframe, meditate or set goals and as such fail to remember I may have useful information to share.

 Don’t worry about writing the occasional post that you think is obvious because there will be plenty of people who think it’s pure gold.

-Cons – Will likely get side-stepped by people who have no interest in the subject matter.
-Can be tricky to make entertaining.
+- Will likely get side-stepped by people who have no interest in the subject matter

 Example: How Do I Stay Committed To My Goals